care for diabetic foot ulcer

 The data shows shoe changes are common, but might not be as good as more advanced methods like TCCs16.

-Diabetic footwear
+diabetic footwear

 “Therapeutic footwear and offloading devices are essential for managing diabetic foot ulcers and preventing recurrence.”